-You can get Social Security Disability (SSD) benefits or SSI disability benefits for your torn ACL (anterior cruciate ligament)if you can prove to the Social Security Administration (SSA) that your injury prevents you from working any type of job.
-If your prior job, or past relevant work, included only "light" or "sedentary" work activities, such as a cashier or security guard, it's unlikely Social Security would agree that a torn ACL would prevent you from going back to work.
+You can get Social Security Disability (SSD) benefits or SSI disability benefits for your torn ACL (anterior cruciate ligament) if you can prove to the Social Security Administration (SSA) that your injury prevents you from working any type of job.
+If your prior job, or past relevant work, included only "light" or "sedentary" work activities, such as a security guard or cashier (see our article on your chances of getting disability as a former cashier), it's unlikely Social Security would agree that a torn ACL would prevent you from going back to work.

 However, if your past jobs were all "heavy" or "medium" jobs requiring lifting 50 pounds or more, kneeling, squatting, crouching, and/or crawling, and your knee is unstable from a torn ACL, it's unlikely you'll be able to return to your former job.
 In that case, Social Security would consider your skills, education, and age to see if you could be retrained for a light or sedentary job.
 For more information, see our section on how Social Security decides whether you can work.

 I can't work while I'm recovering from surgery for my torn ACL.
 Can I get disability?